cosmos/interchain-security/docs/architecture/adr-002-throttle.md

 ### Negative

 * Throttling introduces a vector for a malicious consumer chain to halt the provider, see issue below.
-However, this is sacrificing liveness in a very edge case scenario for the sake of security.
+However, this is sacrificing liveness in a edge case scenario for the sake of security.

 ### Neutral